lmlstrandingnetwork/lml-stranding-map/README.md

 ## Demo
-A prototype build can be currently viewed at: [https://lmlstrandingmap.netlify.app/](https://lmlstrandingmap.netlify.app/)
+The current production build can be currently viewed at: [https://lmlstrandingmap.herokuapp.com/](https://lmlstrandingmap.herokuapp.com/)

 ## Key Features